Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 As one of the most popular attractions in Barcelona, thousands of visitors get here every week to admire the wonderfully romantic water show of the Magic Fountains.

 This show is special as it combines the performance of water, music, and light.
-This magical light show takes place near the Plaça Espanya, which is also an amazing place to visit in Barcelona.
+This magical light show takes place near the Plaça Espanya in the evening.

-Restaurant Tip near Plaça Espanya: Tapas of Poble Sec
+Restaurant Tip near Plaça Espanya: Tapas Bars of Poble Sec

 Pinchos in Barcelona, Tapas Bar in Poble Sec